LukasZahradnik/PyNeuraLogic/tests/alignment/README.md

 handling and not arithmetic.
 Same for the `softmax` and `concat` aggregations.
 Anyone wanting them should know they are a deliberate gap, not an oversight.

+## Check the model has no weights you are not setting

+A comparison only means anything if every weight is one you put there.
+A hand-written template picks up implicit weights on rules you did not think of as weighted, and those stay randomly initialised - which shows up as a comparison that fails *and* gives different numbers on each run.
+If a probe is not reproducible, count the weights before doubting the engine:

+    state = built.state_dict()
+    assert len(state["weight_names"]) == 1, state["weight_names"]

+That cost an afternoon on the GNN modules, where the real modules turned out to have exactly the weights being set and only the hand-written reconstruction did not.

 ## The rule these follow

 Every test here was watched failing against a deliberately broken build before being committed, and the